x64onl/jekyll-piratesec/README.md

 # jekyll-piratesec
-A  Seakpunk flavored terminal style Jekyll theme.
+A Seakpunk flavored Jekyll theme inspired by retro terminals.